michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - v: come before
 - v: furnish with a preface or introduction
 ### Family
-precede: preceded, precedency, precedent, precedes, preceding, precession+;precedence: precedences, precedential;precedency: precedencies;precedent: precedence, precedently, precedents;precession: precessions
+- precede: preceded, precedency, precedent, precedes, preceding, precession+
+- precedence: precedences, precedential
+- precedency: precedencies
+- precedent: precedence, precedently, precedents
+- precession: precessions
 ### Examples
 - And those meetings were preceded by meetings of specially designated committees designed to analyze policies and proposals pertaining to certain aspects of county government.
 - The “orange alert” is the third level, preceding a “red alert,” in China’s four-tiered warning system.